Rohitsoni86/TypeScript_Tutorials/README.md

 ⭐==> Never is used when we dont want to declare any explicit return specially for Functions.

 ⭐==> Always use Void for functions which has no returns.

+⭐==> Enum is a feature in TypeScript that allows you to define a set of named constants..

+⭐==> TypeScript translates an enum to a corresponding IIFE which then introduces into runtime a JavaScript object representation of the enum